deliott/ConsoGENCMIP6/README.md

 ## History

 These scripts were written by the former person in charge of following computing time at IPSL.
+The project has been rebooted in April 2019.
 They are now being modified to for maintenance and further development.